 It is important to be clear with what you have in mind, as each individual has a unique picture as to what they are hoping for with a collaboration.
 We want to ensure that good fitting ideas are not lost in the shuffle.
 Here are some examples you can review to see where you might best fit:

-- The person is interested in conducting their own research.
-E.g., they want to give the VIA Survey to their employees, clients, etc. and want to study them as a group, and collate/aggregate the data.
-Yes, individuals can receive a research code for this.
+- The person is interested in conducting their own research. e.g., they want to give the VIA Survey to their employees, clients, etc. and want to study them as a group, and collate/aggregate the data.
 Or, the person wants to conduct other research for their dissertation, master’s thesis, or some other work project.
 VIA’s response to any requests under this point: That is great!
-Please go to this link on the VIA Institute site and submit the form requesting a research code.
-Additional queries relating to this can be directed to Kelly Aluise, VIA Communications Specialist at firstname.lastname@example.org
+Please create a Research Site.
+Additional information can be found in the Reasearch FAQ below.
+Queries relating to this can be directed to email@example.com.

 - The person is looking for grant dollars to support a project relating to character strengths and/or positive psychology.
 This is a fair question, however, VIA is a non-profit organization and does not give out grants through an application process or call for proposals.